List of captive orcas: Tilikum

-Tilikum (sometimes misspelled Tillikum) was a bull orca involved in three human deaths while he was in captivity, one at Sealand of the Pacific and two at Seaworld Orlando.
+Tilikum (sometimes misspelled Tillikum) (born circa 1981, died 2017) was a bull orca involved in three human deaths while he was in captivity, one at Sealand of the Pacific and two at Seaworld Orlando.
 He was captured near Iceland in November 1983 at about two years of age.
 He was the largest orca in captivity and also the most successful sire in captivity, with 21 offspring, 7 of which are still alive.